 The Appraisal Process

-A member of our appraisal team will walk through your home, taking note of anything that may raise or lower the value in our final report.
-This may include the condition of the structure, the age of the roof, the condition of the HVAC system, and more.
+A member of our appraisal team will walk through the property, taking note of anything that may raise or lower the value in our final report.
+For example, this may include the condition of the structure, the age of the roof, the condition of the HVAC system, and more.

-Next, we’ll do research on other, similar homes in your area and their sale prices.
-For example, let’s say the home being appraised is a two-story, three-bedroom home.
-We’d look at other homes with two stories and three bedrooms, and use their sale prices and characteristics to determine the value of your home.
-When we generate a home evaluation for a mortgage loan, we’ll complete an appraisal report that reflects the accurate market value of the property in question in order for the lender to set a loan amount.
+Next, we will determine which of the three approaches to value (Direct Comparison Approach, Cost Approach, and the Income Approach) is the most relevant for that property type.
+For example, let’s say the property being appraised is a residential three-bedroom home.
+We’d look at other similar homes with three bedrooms, and use their sale prices and characteristics to determine the value of the property.
+When we generate an evaluation for a mortgage loan, we’ll complete an appraisal report that reflects the accurate market value of the property in question in order for the lender to set a loan amount.